onyangoouma/iReporter-backend/README.md

-# README
+# Serilalizers

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+* clone main branch using git clone git@github.com:onyangoouma/iReporter-backend.git

-* System dependencies
+* install System dependencies by running bundle install

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+*create a branch to work on for your part of code i.e git branch Nicholas

+* Commit and push regulary to your working branch while working on your branch.

+* Scrum master at the end pull,compare and merge request to add all work in main branch